Landfill (Garbage) Collection Program

 Reuse is Best!

 Before you dispose of something, consider if it can be reused, repaired, or donated.
-Reduce waste by considering and choosing reusable options whenever possible.
-For easy options to reuse, repair, recycle or safely dispose of just about anything, search StopWaste’s online RE:Source Guide.
+For easy options to reuse, repair, recycle or safely dispose unwanted items, search the StopWaste’s RE:Source Guide.

 - Plastic bags, film, wrap (e.g., zip-top storage bags, shipping envelopes, bubble wrap, air pillows, and product wrap)